abnair2016/movie-rating-splitter/component-test/README.md

 # Component Testing with Kubernetes using Minikube: A Developer's Approach

-With the adoption of micro services architectures, modular components that need integration with core applications, an ever-growing need to be value-centric and delivering to business through CI / CD (continuous integration / continuous deployment), popularity of containerisation, orchestration  and cloud computing, Developers these days need to think beyond the realm of developing applications that are covered by unit tests alone.
+With the adoption of micro services architectures, modular components that need integration with core applications, an ever-growing need to be value-centric and delivering to business through CI / CD (continuous integration / continuous delivery), popularity of containerisation, orchestration  and cloud computing, Developers these days need to think beyond the realm of developing applications that are covered by unit tests alone.

 The requirement for a fail-fast feedback is becoming even more important, especially within an iterative development approach.